GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ![Image of the hero image mobile](/documentation/features/home-hero-image-mobile.png)

 ### How it works
 The how it works sections purpose is to explain to the user how the process of dog adoption is carried out and the steps that are involved.
 The section uses bright eye catching icons to draw the users attention.
-There are six icons which indiate without having to read what the steps will be.
+There are six icons which indicate without having to read what the steps will be.
 Each icon is accompanies by a small piece of text explaining that step.

 ![how it works section](/documentation/features/home-how-it-works.png)

 ![how it works section mobile](/documentation/features/home-how-it-works-mobile.png)
 ### Browse our dogs
 The second section of the home page is the browse our dogs section.
 To create a good user experience we want the user to get to dog, as it is the reason they are here.
 The section consists of ten dog images arranged neatly in rows and columns.
-The pictures are circular, which is common accross the website.
+The pictures are circular, which is common across the website.
 Under each dogs picture is a button which allows the user to visit the dogs profile which clicked.
 The button design is a burned orange colour which stand out from all the other site colours as a call to action.
 It will also provide feedback to the user on hover, changing background, text and border colours.
-This button is again consistant accross the website.
+This button is again consistent across the website.

 ![browse our dogs section](/documentation/features/home-browse-our-dogs.png)